 Each player is given a player screen, movement disc, a wooden monster piece and four tooth tokens.

-There is a variant where each player receives one character card, one power card and one super power card.
+There is a variant where each player receives one character card, one power card and one superpower card.
 I found this the best way to play.
-I did notice some of the cards seemed more overpowered than other.
+I did notice some of the cards seemed more overpowered than others.

 Each turn player turn consists of two actions.
 These actions are:

 Move – This is done by flicking your monster’s respective disc to where you would like to move.

 Demolish – When a player’s disc touches the sidewalk of a building, that player can drop their wooden monster piece on that building (seated with your arms parallel with the table and not thrown like I did the first time I tried it).

 Toss a vehicle – A player can toss a vehicle that is in the same neighbourhood as their monster.
 This is done by placing the vehicle on top of the wooden monster piece and flicking it (I almost caused a player to lose an eye doing this).

 Breathe (or as I like to call it using your nuclear breath attack) – The player places their chin on top of their respective monster and blows.
 It is imperative that you blow and not spit as this may gross out fellow players.